Martin Harris (Latter Day Saints)

-Martin Harris (May 18, 1783 – July 10, 1875) was an early convert to the Latter Day Saint movement who financially guaranteed the first printing of the Book of Mormon and also served as one of Three Witnesses who testified that they had seen the golden plates from which Joseph Smith said the Book of Mormon had been translated.
+Martin Harris (May 18, 1783 – July 10, 1875) was an early convert to the Latter Day Saint movement who financially guaranteed the first printing of the Book of Mormon and also served as one of Three Witnesses who testified that they had seen the golden plates from which the Book of Mormon had been translated.

 Early life

 Harris was born in Easton, New York, the second of the eight children born to Nathan Harris and Rhoda Lapham.
 According to historian Ronald W. Walker, little is known of his youth.
 When he was 9, his family moved to Palmyra (then known as Swift's landing), where his father bought 600 acres of land.
-According to a family friend, "In his early life, he [Martin] had been brought up a Quaker, and then took to Methodism as more congenial to his Nature".
-Despite that, he and his parents were never official members of the Religious Society of Friends.
 On March 27, 1808, Harris married his first cousin Lucy Harris.
 Between 1809 and 1822, they would have four children together.

 Harris served with the 39th regiment of the New York State Militia of Ontario County, New York in the War of 1812.
 He was an orderly sergeant, and when he was called for active duty in 1813, he hired a substitute to serve in his place for a period of three months.
 It was registered that Harris served 9 days of active duty, during which time he served as a private.
 Five of those days came when he helped secure Sodus Point following a skirmish in 1813, and four of those came from the battle of Pultneyville, in which he protected the village from British landing in 1814.